yaswant/lfric_core/documentation/source/getting_started/guide.rst

 PSyclone, the code autogeneration tool that LFRic applications depend upon.

-The :ref:`Application Documentation section<section applications>` provides
+The :ref:`Application Documentation section<core applications>` provides
 links to documentation for each application developed within the LFRic core repository, describing the role of the application and including pointers to the features of the LFRic core that it depends upon or